Yale-EEB723/finalproject/code.md

 2. There are some human genes in the Agalma output that are missing from the filtered and unfiltered GFF3 files.
 Remove.
 * **master.table**: left-join (gff3 x agalma homologs) to create a master table of all data, keeping all genes in GFF3 files whether or not they have a homology_id.
 Genes in Agalma output not in GFF3 files are discarded.
 Subsequent analyses will be performed on this.

 #### Cluster Analysis
 1. Filter gff3.table by animal.
 It is not possible to run an analysis using data from all species.
 Here, we subsample whichever set of animals we want to cluster.
 2. Create **contingency.table**.
-As written above, inner join gff3.table and agalma.homologs. scaffold IDs are not unique, so concatenate scaffold IDs to animal IDs.
+As written above, inner join gff3.table x agalma.homologs. scaffold IDs are not unique, so concatenate scaffold IDs to animal IDs.
 Select only species/scaffold ID and homology_ids.
 3. Create contingency table: column names are homology IDs, row names are species/scaffold IDs.
 * 1 = homology ID present in scaffold, 0 = homology ID absent in scaffold.
 Subsample contingency table 100x100 to allow computation on a laptop.